Australia's International Co-production Program was established:

 - to facilitate cultural and creative exchange between co-production countries;

 - to allow co-production countries to share the risk and cost of productions; and

 - to increase the output of high-quality productions.

 A screen project approved as an official co-production is regarded as a national production of each of the co-producing countries.
 This means it is eligible to apply for any benefits or programs of assistance available in each country.

 In Australia, projects approved as official co-productions are eligible to apply for investment from Screen Australia and Screen NSW.
 They are also eligible to be treated as projects with a significant Australian content and may therefore access the 40% Producer Offset.

-Create NSW's Screen Destination Attraction can connect international producers with potential producing partners in NSW.
+Screen NSW's Production Attraction team can connect international producers with potential producing partners in NSW.